Thermals

 Links:

-The Thermals, from Oregon, play lo-fi garage-rock on More Parts Per Million (Subpop, 2003), ignited by vocalist Hutch Harris' poignant rants, such as Brace And Break, sometimes bordering on punk-rock (No Culture Icons, Bord Dead).
+The Thermals, from Oregon, play lo-fi garage-rock on More Parts Per Million (Subpop, 2003), ignited by vocalist Hutch Harris' poignant rants, such as Brace And Break, sometimes bordering on punk-rock (the single No Culture Icons, Bord Dead).
 But his rigmaroles vent frustration (Time To Lose) rather than anger, and, if one removes the raw and rowdy band playing, are not all that far from reflective pop (Back To Gray).

 What is unique about this music database